 In the past, if you had a tooth with a diseased nerve, you would probably lose that tooth.
 Today, with a special dental procedure called root canal treatment, your tooth can be saved.
-Root canal in Matthews and SouthPark is a relatively simple procedure involving one to three office visits.
+A root canal is a relatively simple procedure involving one to three office visits.
 Best of all, having a root canal when necessary can save your tooth and your smile!

 A tooth’s nerve is not vitally important to a tooth’s health and function after the tooth has emerged through the gums.
 Its only function is sensory – to provide the sensation of hot or cold.
 The presence or absence of a nerve will not affect the day-to-day functioning of the tooth.